 We investigated the independent association of clinical outcomes and the average intake of energy and macronutrient.
 Two stepwise regression models were performed; in these regression models PICU free days and VFH were the outcome variables.
 There was no evidence of statistical association between energy or macronutrient intake and clinical outcomes in this cohort (Table 9).

+Table 9.
+Regression model to determine the effect of feeding on clinical outcomes: